 At Great Canadian Oil Change, they will always do their best to keep you travelling safely, in a cleaner environment.
 At Great Canadian Oil Change, they guarantee that they will always value your business.
 Great Canadian Oil Change is your Trusted Regina Oil Change expert.
 In their latest helpful oil tip, they share info on differential oil.

 What is differential Oil?
 How does it work?
 How often should I get a differential service?

 First of all, what is a differential?

-The differential is a component in all automobiles designed to compensate for the difference in distance that the inner wheels and outer wheels travel as the car goes around a corner.
-Basically the differential allows your car to make corners without drama.
+The differential is a component in all automobiles designed to compensate for the difference in distance than the inner wheels and outer wheels travel as the car goes around a corner.
+Basically, the differential allows your car to make corners without drama.
 If both drive wheels rotated together, going around corners would be jerky because the outside tire travels farther than the inside.

 In a rear-wheel-drive car, the differential has its own housing and lubrication.
 Front-wheel-drive vehicles typically integrate the differential in the transmission housing and share the same fluid.

 The differential can be seen by looking under the bumper from the rear.
 The driveshaft connects to the front of it, and the axles and rear tires come off either side of it.